saikiranamaragani/saikiranamaragani/README.md

 ## 💼 Professional Summary

-**Senior Software Tester** with **3.4+ years of hands-on experience** in **manual, automation, regression, and performance testing**.
-Specialized in OTT streaming platforms, Smart TVs, mobile (Android/iOS), Roku, Fire TV, and gaming consoles.
+**Senior Software Tester** with **3+ years of hands-on experience** in **manual, automation, regression, and performance testing**.
+Specialized in OTT streaming platforms, Smart TVs, Mobile (Android/iOS), Roku, Fire TV, and Gaming consoles(Xbox/PS4/PS5).
 Strong expertise in **Java, TestNG, Postman, and Rest Assured**, with a consistent focus on backend/API validation and cross-platform quality assurance.

 ---